As a legal professional dealing in both residential and commercial real estate, you navigate a unique set of risks every day.

 Scenario 1: an undischarged mortgage

 Vendors’ counsel tells you that they already paid that mortgage out, and even provides copies of the payment cheques.
-Despite this evidence from financial institutions, the deal still can’t close without a court order to strike the mortgage from title, which there isn’t time for before the closing date.
+Despite this, the deal still can’t close without a court order to strike the mortgage from title, which there isn’t time for before the closing date.
 What do you do?

 Scenario 2: a zoning variance issue

-You’re handling the purchase of an older home, and after your customer’s new survey of the property is completed, the City gives notice that the home is too close to the street—the municipal setback by-laws changed between when the home was built, and today.
+You’re handling the purchase of an older home, and after the buyer’s new survey of the property is completed, the City gives notice that the home is too close to the street—the municipal setback by-laws changed between when the home was built, and today.

-You help your customer apply for a zoning variance that will allow the home to stay as it is, but the variance has a 30-day appeal process before it becomes final.
-The lender is refusing to release funds until the variance is finalized, but there are only three weeks until your customer’s closing date.
+You help your client apply for a zoning variance that will allow the home to stay as it is, but the variance has a 30-day appeal process before it becomes final.
+The lender is refusing to release funds until the variance is finalized, but there are only three weeks until the closing date.
 What options do you have?

-Title insurance can help you close easily and on time
+Title insurance helps you close easily and on time

-Neither of these scenarios have a problem that could have been prevented by your due diligence, and a legal opinion wouldn’t be enough to get either transaction closed on time.
-At FCT, we’re able help legal professionals with situations like this, with title insurance that can let transactions close as planned, without waiting to resolve certain issues.
+Neither of the scenarios above could have been prevented by your due diligence, and a legal opinion wouldn’t be enough to get either transaction closed on time.
+At FCT, we’re able help legal professionals with situations like this by assuming certain known risks, and letting the transaction proceed uninterrupted.

-By protecting your closing date, it can help prevent the worst-case scenario of a customer coming to you after their transaction falls through.
-By protecting your customer’s title, it lets you provide them with peace of mind for years to come.
+Protecting your clients’ closing dates can help prevent a worst-case scenario.
+Protecting their title lets you provide them with peace of mind for years to come.

 Insurance by FCT Insurance Company Ltd., with the exception of commercial policies.
 Subject to certain exceptions, commercial title insurance policies equal or below $10M CAD are provided by FCT Insurance Company Ltd. Commercial title insurance policies above $10M CAD are provided by First American Title Insurance Company.
 Services by First Canadian Title Company Limited.
 The services company does not provide insurance products.
 This material is intended to provide general information only.
 For specific coverage and exclusions, refer to the applicable policy.
 Copies are available upon request.
 Some products/services may vary by province.
 Prices and products/services offered are subject to change without notice.